 I can choose how I see myself — not accept the labels applied by others.

 Recovery is a life-long journey, not a destination.
 Recovery is a process, not a cure.
 Recovery is indeed possible.
+There are many treatment options out there to help you, such as medication, therapy and even marijuana, which has been shown to help those suffering, particularly with anxiety.
+Read more about marijuana treatment options at purple lotus, and if this doesn’t work for you, there are other routes to explore.
 Peers can help you create a plan of action in case you begin to lose control of your mental health.
 We can help you to communicate to your support group (family, friends, co-workers and health care providers) the type of help you need to regain control.

 Peers, professionals and researchers came together and developed this definition of recovery for the federal government agency that implements mental health and substance use policy, the SAMHSA: